Machine-learning-2021-KM007-LPU/int-247-km007-ca-2-Navneet1ss/README.md

 # int-247-km007-ca-2-Navneet1ss
-int-247-km007-ca-2-Navneet1ss created by GitHub Classroom The problem consists in classifying all the blocks of the page layout of a document that has been detected by a segmentation process.
+int-247-km007-ca-2-Navneet1ss created by GitHub Classroom <br>

+The problem consists in classifying all the blocks of the page layout of a document that has been detected by a segmentation process.
 This is an essential step in document analysis in order to separate text from graphic areas.
 Indeed, the five classes are: text (1) horizontal line (2)